 Food Processor Attachments

-Additionally, there is a shredding or grating disc found at the top part of the bowl and comes in varying sizes.
-The disc grates food ingredients like carrots, cheese, and cabbages.
+Additionally, a shredding or grating disc is found at the bowl’s top part, and it comes in varying sizes.
+The disc grates food ingredients like carrots, cheese, and cabbage.

 Pros